wpscholar-wp-plugins/simple-website-redirect/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Fix issue where query params wheren't properly being checked.
+* Fix issue where query params weren't properly being checked.
 * Allow all REST API calls to work without being redirected (allows WP editor and other page builders to work in the admin area).

 = 1.2.9 =